 I thought I knew what I was getting into when I saw the cover art for Free!, given that it features an assortment of scantily clad young men standing very close to one another, abs on display like muffins in a bakery.
-I soon discovered that was only the start of the fanservice, as I found myself on a wild emotional ride that convinced me that when it comes to creating … [Read more...] about [Discourse] Fanservice and the Female Viewer: Abs for Empowerment
+I soon discovered that was only the start of the fanservice, as I found myself on a wild emotional ride that convinced me that when it comes to creating … [Read more...] about [Feature] Abs for Empowerment: Fanservice and the female viewer

 Here at AniFem we talk a lot about fanservice—no surprise, given how predominant and normalized the sexualization of (mostly female) characters is in the industry.
 But it’s far from a cut-and-dried issue: a boobs ‘n’ butts show about adults isn’t the same as panty shots of a 13-year-old which, in turn, isn’t the same as fetishizing helplessness.
-And all of that can make it … [Read more...] about [Versus] Miss Kobayashi’s Dragon Maid vs… Itself?
+And all of that can make it … [Read more...] about Fanservice, bawdy comedy, and sexuality in Miss Kobayashi’s Dragon Maid vs… Itself?

 Another day, another display of questionable judgement from an anime or manga company's marketing department.
 Today's dubious decision comes from Funimation, which we've talked about before. … [Read more...] about [AniFemTalk] Is ‘waifu’ trash?

+CONTENT WARNING: Discussion of a massage scene that heavily implies assault.
 When I learned that this season’s new anime, WorldEnd (or SukaSuka), was based on a light novel about an adult man becoming a caretaker for a group of under-18 girls, I was understandably wary given anime’s less-than-glowing track record when handling age gaps and power dynamics.
-Fortunately, WorldEnd’s leading man, Willem, is (so far) completely uninterested in romancing the … [Read more...] about [Versus] WorldEnd vs Hajime no Ippo: When bad frames happen to good people
+Fortunately, … [Read more...] about WorldEnd vs. Hajime no Ippo: When bad frames happen to good people

 Tamotsu is looking for a rare figurine in Akihabara when a girl holding a baseball bat falls out of the sky.
 She begins fighting maids and monsters, which Tamotsu assumes is street theatre until the same girl shows up in the figurine store he is in and attacks a girl he is talking to.
 Could it have something to do with the Akihabara urban legend of the Bugged Ones, shadow … [Read more...] about [Review] Akiba’s Trip – episode 1